a-elfateh/GCP/docs/2- Storage & Databases/Analyzing billing data with BiqQuery.md

 **Moving forward is the query part, you have 2 methods, the ```bq shell``` in the cloud shell (I really don't recommend this one; as database queries in shells are not well presented, especially if the number of columns is big which is the case here).
 The second way is the BigQuery console which is a beautiful interface which we will use moving forward.**

-7- Let's try on query in the shell environement, enter the BigQuery shell
+7- Let's try to query in the shell environement, enter the BigQuery shell
 ```
 bq shell
 ```